The Mae Hong Son Loop: 4,088 Curves, 8 Days, Zero Regrets

 Practical Notes

 When to go: November through February.
 Dry season, cool mountain mornings, clear visibility.
-Avoid May through September (monsoon on the western side of the range — I went in September and it rained every afternoon, which is why the road photos look like that).
+I went in September (monsoon) and it rained every afternoon — the roads are still fine, but you're wet.

 How long: 6 days minimum.
 8 is better.
 10 means you can actually slow down.